ClemensElflein/OpenMower/README.md

 It is therefore quite safe to assume that many robot mowers are **basically the same device in a different case**.
 This would be a huge win for the community, since this would mean that by making one of those robots smarter, we could upgrade **A LOT OF ROBOTS!**

 Therefore it might be a good idea to start a list of compatible devices.
 So if you have a cheap robotic lawn mower, it would be nice of you to check, if it contains the same mainboard as ours and send me some pictures / model numbers.

+# More Infos

+This page only contains the basic overview of the project.
+To follow my current development state, check out my [Blog](https://x-tech.online/).